willj-dev/willj-dev.github.io/content/pages/conceptual-fp/intermediate-typeclasses.md

     addXAndY = addTwoIOs x y -- ta da!

-The function `liftA2` takes a pure function of two arguments, and turns it into a function over an Applicative.
+The function `liftA2` takes a pure function of two arguments, and turns it into a function over two Applicative arguments.
 The term *lift* is one that will occur a lot; it's usually given to a function that takes a "plain" function and transforms it into a "special" one—e.g. *lifting* the humble `(+)` into the exciting world of `IO`. "`liftA`" denotes a lift into Applicatives, and "`liftA2`" indicates that it operates on functions of two arguments; once you get over that hurdle, it's easy enough to construct `liftA`$n$ but usually that's excessive.
 In fact, you've already seen `liftA1`\: it's just functor `map`!

     liftA1 : (Applicative f) => (a -> b) -> (f a -> f b)
     -- where have I seen this type signature before?